Jhony

-Jesucristo Esthil Kote López (born 15 August 1990), better known as Jhony, is an Equatoguinean footballer who plays as a striker, who currently plays for BSV Hürtürkel in the NOFV-Oberliga Nord (Germany).
-He also holds Spanish citizenship.
+Jesucristo Esthil Kote López (born 15 August 1990), known as Jhony, is an Equatoguinean footballer who plays as a striker for Berlin-Liga club SC Charlottenburg.
+He represented Equatorial Guinea at international level.
+Jhony also holds Spanish citizenship.

-Career
+Club career

 In January 2010, Jhony was on trial in the Segunda División B side San Roque, but he failed to stay.
 Nevertheless, he signed for the Tercera División side Antequera in the following month.

 International career

 In July 2010, he received his first call for the Equatoguinean senior team and to play a friendly match against Morocco on 11 August 2010.
 Jhony was substitute and replaced Pedro Obama in the 85th minute.